Fitterfly HealthTech Pvt Ltd Logo

 4. Watch portions: Stick to a small katori, not a full plate.

-Alternative Ingredients To Consider
+Alternative Ingredients to Consider

 Instead of sabudana, consider: